axgkl/devapps/docs/dev/flags.md

 # The CLI Flag System

-`devapps` heavily uses [absl flags](https://abseil.io/docs/python/guides/flags) to get configured via the CLI or environ.
+`devapps` uses [absl flags](https://abseil.io/docs/python/guides/flags) to get configured via the CLI or environ.

-Here application modules and packages define the flags they require or support within their source code themselves.
+Application modules and packages define the flags they require or support within their source code themselves.

 Dependent on which of these modules are **imported** at a certain time after startup (before the call to `app.run`), then these are the flags presented to the user when he calls `-h|--help|--helpful|-hf`.

 Set flag values are then globals throughout the application.

-This makes a lot of sense when a package has many varying use cases, with certain libs sometimes needed or not.
+This makes a lot of sense when a package has a lot of varying use cases, with certain modules sometimes needed or not.

+!!! note

+    It is allowed to do `FLG.foo=bar` after startup - but considered bad practice.

+## Flag Definitions via Nested Class Trees

 In devapps, while fully supporting the standard absl mechanics (`flags.DEFINE_string`) we also allow to defined them in class name spaces: